devendragovil/explorations_func_data/meeting_notes.md

 # Meeting Notes

+1. We can use GBIF, not yet though.
+2.

 ## Date: July 20th, 2023
 1. eBird data only <= x OBS COUNT (x 10..)
 2. Drop ebird OBS COUNT missing